 - maintain gullies and sewer pipes on your property

-- if your property has air bricks or low ventilation pipes place mesh over them to stop rodents, but do not block them
+- place mesh over air bricks or low ventilation pipes to stop rodents, but do not block them

 Please see our advice on Brown Tail Moth infestations.